 Area outside of Woodward evacuated following hydrogen chloride leak at chemical plant

 WOODWARD, Okla.
-(KFOR) – One square mile of area was evacuated following a hydrogen chloride (chlorine) gas leak at the Deepwater Chemical Plant outside of Woodward.
+(KFOR) – People were evacuated from one square mile of area following a hydrogen chloride gas leak at the Deepwater Chemical Plant outside of Woodward.

 The Woodward County sheriff and emergency manager said that 100 people, including juveniles from the Juvenile Justice Center, were evacuated after the leak occurred at the chemical plant, which is located five miles outside of Woodward.